 Gillian Flippo, Stewardship Coordinator

-Katelyn Kinn, Staff Attorney
+Katelyn Kinn, Senior Attorney

 The daughter of a Great Lakes fisherman, working to keep waterways fishable is in Katelyn’s blood.
 As a Clean Water Attorney, she manages Soundkeeper’s Enforcement Program and litigation docket, and feels strongly that everyone has a right to safely swim and fish their local waters.